seriohub/vui-docs/blog/2025-02-18-new-release-app-0.1.20.md

 - 🏗️ ARM64 Docker images are now available!
 A dependency issue in the UI that previously caused build failures has been fixed, enabling support for ARM64 architectures.

 This update enhances security, improves usability, and expands deployment flexibility.
-Try it out and let us know what you think! 🚀